HymanZHAN/xzhan.me/content/posts/install-and-set-up-fedora-35-for-development/index.en.md

 ### Electron Apps (Mailspring, Etcher, etc.)

-{{< admonition tip "It's NVIDIA AGAIN, sort of" >}}
+{{< admonition tip "It's Nvidia AGAIN! (sort of)" >}}
 Just remember to add the goddamned **`--disable-gpu-sandbox`**
 {{< /admonition >}}

-Sorry for the use of foul language but this has tripped me up in a dozen apps and I was super upset. :imp: IIRC, it seems to be plaguing all apps that are not using the latest version of Election, both on Wayland and Xorg.
+This one is particularly annoying as it affects a dozen apps that I use frequently. :imp: IIRC, it seems to be plaguing all apps that are not using the latest version of Election, both on Wayland and Xorg.
 Because I have been running solely on a discrete GTX1080 and switched to Xorg from Day 1, I can't really say for Wayland.
 But if you are running Xorg with Nvidia driver, add  `--disable-gpu-sandbox` and hopefully, it will solve your `The display compositor is frequently crashing.
 Goodbye.` and mysterious `core dumped` errors too.

 {{< admonition tip "Some more discussion on this issue" >}}
 - [My Post on Mailspring Discourse](https://community.getmailspring.com/t/unable-to-launch-the-app-on-fedora-35/3424)